GBP/USD sticks to modest recovery gains above mid-1.1900s, upside potential seems limited

 - A positive risk tone prompted some profit-taking around the safe-haven USD and extended support.

-- The UK political jitters acted as a headwind for sterling and capped gains ahead of the FOMC minutes.
+- The UK political crisis, Brexit woes should act as a headwind for the GBP and cap gains for the pair.

-The GBP/USD pair reversed an early European session dip to the 1.1900 neighbourhood and shot to a fresh daily high in the last hour.
-The pair has now recovered a part of the overnight slump to its lowest level since March 2020 and was last seen trading near the 1.1970-1.1965 area, up less than 0.10% for the day.
+The GBP/USD pair gained some positive traction on Thursday and moved further away from its lowest level since March 2020, around the 1.1875 region touched the previous day.
+The pair maintained its bid tone through the early European session and was last seen trading near the daily high, just above the mid-1.1900s.

-A goodish recovery in the global risk sentiment - as depicted by a generally positive tone around the equity markets - dragged the safe-haven US dollar away from a fresh two-decade high touched on Tuesday.
-This, in turn, was seen as a key factor that prompted some intraday short-covering around the GBP/USD pair, though any meaningful recovery still seems elusive.
+A slight improvement in the global risk sentiment prompted some profit-taking around the safe-haven US dollar, especially after the recent strong bullish run to a two-decade high.
+This, in turn, extended some support to the GBP/USD pair, though a combination of factors might hold back bulls from placing aggressive bets.

-Growing worries about a possible global recession should keep a lid on any optimistic move in the markets.
-Apart from this, the prospects for more aggressive Fed rate hikes should act as a tailwind for the greenback.
-Hence, the market focus will remain glued to the FOMC monetary policy meeting minutes, due for release later during the US session on Wednesday.
+Recession fears remain the key theme and should keep a lid on any optimistic move in the markets.
+Apart from this, expectations for more aggressive Fed rate hikes should limit the USD pullback.
+Furthermore, domestic issues should act as a headwind for the British pound and contribute to capping the upside for the GBP/USD pair.

-In the meantime, the UK political jitters should hold back traders from placing bullish bets around the British pound.
-In the latest developments, the UK Conservative Party, Bim Afolami, Chancellor Sunak and UK Health Minister Javid announced their resignations.
-British Prime Minister Boris Johnson, however, reportedly has no plans to step down.
+British Prime Minister Boris Johnson faces mounting pressure to step down following the resignations of key Tory MPs over the past few days.
+This comes amid worries that the UK government's controversial Northern Ireland Protocol Bill could trigger a trade war with the European Union amid the ongoing cost of living crisis.

-This comes on the back of expectations that the Bank of England would adopt a gradual approach towards raising interest rates amid the worsening economic outlook, which might cap sterling.
-Hence, it will be prudent to wait for strong follow-through buying before confirming that the GBP/USD pair has formed a near-term base near the 1.1900 round-figure mark.
+Apart from this, expectations that the Bank of England would adopt a gradual approach towards raising interest rates supports prospects for the emergence of fresh selling around the GBP/USD pair.
+This makes it prudent to wait for strong follow-through buying before confirming that spot prices have formed a near-term bottom.

+Market participants now look forward to the US Weekly Initial Jobless Claims, due later during the early North American session.
+This, along with Fed Governor Christopher Waller and St. Louis Fed President James Bullard's scheduled speeches, will influence the USD price dynamics and provide some impetus to the GBP/USD pair.

 Technical levels to watch